roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Said Lydia, extremely happily.
-About three years ago Lydia and Yuuyami planned to create something that will symbolise this a new world.
+About three years ago, Lydia and Yuuyami planned to create something that will symbolise this a new world.
 At that time, "Say, let's make it an evolving plant which I told you earlier," suggested Lydia, and Yuuyami instantly agreed.